sheredom/yair/README.md

 ### References 2

 This approach is similar in some ways to the Swift Intermediate Language approach - [Swift's High-Level IR: A Case Study of Complementing LLVM IR with Language-Specific Optimization.](https://llvm.org/devmtg/2015-10/#talk7)

-### References 3

-This is similar to something that was proposed for LLVM in 2015 but not yet (as of January 2021) enacted - [Moving towards a singular pointer type](https://lists.llvm.org/pipermail/llvm-dev/2015-February/081822.html).